 As you know, Vitex acts on the brain.
 Newer research shows that it binds to certain opioid receptors in the brain, as well as the dopamine receptors I mentioned above.

-FYI – women with PCOS tend to have too much GnRH being produced in the brain in addition to too much LH.
+FYI – women with PCOS tend to have increased GnRH pulse frequency from the brain, which increases LH.
+Slower GnRH pulses increase FSH.
 They also have problems with this opioid system in the brain.

 As you can see, it isn’t as simple as “vitex raises or lowers LH”!
-Hopefully this explains things a bit better for any of you who have PCOS and have found vitex to be helpful.
+If you have PCOS and vitex has either worked or not worked for you, then it might have something to do with what is happening with your LH levels.

 NOTE: I think we must always keep in mind that we’re not treating the study, we’re treating the individual so it’s important to go with what is working for you.
 I pretty much always defer to trained herbalists for these kinds of recommendations, and suggest you do too.